aloisioribeiro/Sorting-stack-of-cards/README.md

 - RESPONSE

-The response for the previous example will be:
+The response for the previous example could be:

 ----------

     Take the bus 9A, at Bus station - Platform 7, from Paris to Berlin.
 Seat number 23.
     Take train Wagon 5, at Platform C3, from Berlin to Roma.
 Seat number 34.
     Take train Wagon 1, at Platform D, from Roma to Praga.
 Seat number 12.
     From Praga airport, take flight LN357 to London.
 Seat number 45C.
 Baggage drop at ticket counter 344.
     From London airport, take flight IST15 to Istanbul.
 Seat number 27B.
 Baggage will be automatically transferred from your last leg.
     Take ferry SH3, at Pier 3, from Istanbul to Sochi.
 Seat number No seat assignment.
     Take uber license plate y859ab75, at Port, from Sochi to Adler.

 ----------